architech-boards/WIFIxpresso/source/quick.rst

 8. Set the PC to access the access point and go with the company http://mtt.mchpcloud.com browser to the site.
 Log in and select the name chosen previously, for example **MYRN131MODULE**.
 Press the **Connect** button to enable communication between the module and the WiFly cloud server.
 Once connected you will see on the website the data transmitted from the demo.
+In this state if all works correctly you will see all leds **LED1, LED2, LED3, LED4** turned on and LED5 blinking slowly.

 .. image:: _static/IMG12.JPG